-Among other things, Bill C-49 creates under the IRPA the category of "designated foreign national," which is primarily intended to deter individuals from using human smugglers to assist them in gaining entry into Canada.
-This new category applies to persons who arrive in Canada as part of a group deemed by the Minister to be an "irregular arrival."
+Among other things, Bill C-4 creates under the IRPA the category of "designated foreign national," which is primarily intended to deter individuals from using human smugglers to assist them in gaining entry into Canada.
+This new category applies to persons who arrive in Canada as part of a group designated by the Minister as an "irregular arrival."
 "Designated foreign nationals" will be permitted to make claims for refugee status or applications to become a "person in need of protection."

-"Designated foreign nationals" will be subject to a new and mandatory automatic detention regime, mandatory conditions on release from detention, and new bars on applications for permanent residency, temporary resident permits and applications on humanitarian and compassionate grounds for at least five years after they become "designated foreign nationals."
+However, "designated foreign nationals" will be subject to mandatory detention upon arrival or upon designation; mandatory conditions on release from detention; and restrictions on applications for permanent residency, temporary resident permits and applications on humanitarian and compassionate grounds for at least five years after they become "designated foreign nationals," even if their claim for asylum is found to be credible and they are found to be Convention refugees or are in need of protection.